 Please keep in mind that I am not a vet.
 I am speaking solely from experience with essential oils and hours of research.
 It is your responsibility to make sure your oils are safe for your pet.
 Also, it is always the best idea to consult with your vet before making any decisions.

-Please keep in mind that not all essential oils are safe for your precious pets, so I advise only using dōTERRA because of their high quality.
-Ones from stores are often watered down, laced with toxins and chemicals, and can actually harm you and your pet.
+Please keep in mind that not all essential oils are safe for your precious pets, so I advise only using high quality, not ones you typically find in drug stores or on Amazon.
+Ones from these stores are often watered down, laced with toxins and chemicals, and can actually harm you and your pet.

 Essential Oils for Horses